Decentes/financial-risk-analysis-powerbi/README.md

 This project explores financial risk patterns in a sample dataset to understand repayment behavior and risk segmentation.

 ## Dataset
-The dataset contains information on customer profiles, loan amounts, and repayment status.
+This project uses a publicly available loan dataset containing customer demographics, loan details, and repayment outcomes.

 ## Tools Used
 - Power BI